tranhoaiduong136/HCMUT_MicroProcessors_MicroControllers/README.md

 # HCMUT_MicroProcessors_MicroControllers
 HCMUT lab and project

-Master is just a try to push and publish a new project upstream to github Every exercise are in each brances
+Master is just a try to push and publish a new project upstream to github.
+Every exercise are in each brances